The Libraries are open to Mercy College students, faculty and staff.

 What technology equipment will I be able to borrow?

 Laptops will be loaned for the entire day and are due back one hour before the library closes.
-Borrowing of headphones and calculators will be suspended.
+Borrowing of headphones will be suspended.

-Will private study and team rooms be available for use?
+Will private study or team rooms be available for use?

 Will library faculty offer group tours and information literacy sessions this fall?